doesprintfwork/MakeInstallmacOS/README.md

 ## Functions

 - Pack the downloaded Installer files to a full Install macOS Application.
+(Only in macOS)
 - Pack files to SharedSupport for converting Internet Recovery Installer to a Full Installer.

 ## Requirements